The 5 Types of Wealth by Sahil Bloom

 - Think Day

-- If I repeat my current day for 100 days, would my life be better or worse?
+- If I repeated my current day for 100 days, would my life improve or decline?

-- If people observed me for a week, what would they say my priorities are?
+- Observers of my week: what would they infer my priorities are?

-- If I were in a movie, what would the audience be screaming at me to do?
+- As a movie character: what would the audience urge me to do?

 - Am I hunting antelope (big important problems) or mice (small urgent problems)?